dsmrreader/dsmr-reader/docs/reference/env-settings.rst

 ``DSMRREADER_MQTT_MAX_CACHE_TIMEOUT``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MQTT messages sent by DSMR-reader to your broker with a ``retain`` flag, meaning that the broker will remember the last value received for those topics.
+DSMR-reader sends MQTT messages to your broker with a ``retain`` flag, resulting the broker keeping the last value received for every topic.
-Updating retained MQTT topics consecutively with the same value has no effect.
-Therefor DSMR-reader caches the last value sent for each topic.
+Updating MQTT topics consecutively with the same value has no effect, depending on its usage.
-DSMR-reader will not queue nor send MQTT messages that exactly match the previous one, greatly reducing the number of MQTT messages sent.

-However, situationally you may want to decrease cache duration or disable it entirely.
-Set to ``0`` to disable.
-Omit to use the default.
+Therefor DSMR-reader can be set to cache the last value sent for each topic.
+It will cause DSMR-reader to **not** send the same value to the same topic consecutively.

+This was enabled by default in DSMR-reader ``v4.x``, but has been changed to being disabled by default since DSMR-reader ``v5.0``.

+Set this value (cache duration in seconds) to > ``0`` to enable.

 .. hint::

     **This setting is optional**

+    .. versionchanged:: v5.0 (default value: ``0``)

-    .. versionadded:: v4.16
+    .. versionadded:: v4.16 (default value: ``3600``)